zekaryas1/notes/docs/Frameworks/React/React native.md

 - `npx expo run`
 	- Build a the app and then runs the development server
-		- does't build the app on consecutive runs if there exists build folder(`ios` and android) folder.
+		- Doesn't build the app on consecutive runs if there exists build folder(`ios` and android) folder.
-			- use `npx expo prebuild --clean` to regenerate the build folders again
+			- Use `npx expo prebuild --clean` to regenerate the build folders again
 	- other options
 		- `npx expo run:android` for running on android physical device or emulator,
 		- `npx expo run:ios` for running on simulator